pappater/docs/Interview Preparation/Reactjs/README.md

 In this example, the modal content is rendered into a DOM node (`modal-root`) outside the main application DOM hierarchy.

----

-Here are **11-20 intermediate React concepts** with official documentation definitions, explanations, examples, and use cases.

----

 ### 11. **What is Error Boundary in React?**

 **Official Definition (React Docs):**